yonatanlozinsky/httpfsJS/README.md

 # httpfsJS
-A file upload client+server written in vanilla JS (ES6) and NodeJS.
+A file upload client+server written in MERN stack.
-In the time being, vanilla means no web framework (no ExpressJS, no React/Angular), and no npm packages except MongoDB related.

 ## How to run
 ```